 - Vinyl flooring can easily be installed without any professional help.

 - Vinyl flooring can get permanent marks and indentations from heavy furniture.
 If a heavy or pointed object is dragged across the vinyl floor, it can cause permanent marks.

 - If a vinyl tile or sheet gets damaged, it cannot be repaired and you will have to replace it with a new one.

 - Although there are more environmentally friendly alternatives, it is still made up of plastic and still may not be biodegradable.

 - Newly installed vinyl flooring can cause VOC gas emissions which can be harmful to people with respiratory problems and allergies.

 - It has to be installed on a completely smooth floor since even a small bump or indentation will be visible through the vinyl floor.
 This bump can even cause the vinyl to crack or get damaged further.

 - It may fade or become yellowish with time and in direct sunlight.
-As such, it is not suitable for outdoor usage as constant sunlight exposure can cause it to discolor quickly.
+As such, it is not suitable for outdoor usage as constant sunlight exposure can cause it to discolour quickly.

 - Vinyl flooring is susceptible to chemical stains when it comes in contact with rubber.
 Contact with rubber.
-May lead to the discoloring and tarnishing of the flooring.
+This may lead to the discolouring and tarnishing of the flooring.